opennetworkinglab/routing/trellis/README.md

 # Vagrant
 We also provide a mininet VM image supported by Vagrant file.
-In that VM environment, you only need to modify the IP address of ONON controller for `trellis.py` and `zebradbgp*.conf`.
+In that VM environment, you only need to modify the IP address of ONOS controller for `trellis.py` and `zebradbgp*.conf`.

 In order to use the Vagrant, make sure you have already installed the Vagrant in your environment.